chathurangajay/Srilankan-time-NodeMCU-NTP/README.md

-I tried to get the sri lanka time with giving timezone and daylight serving but it did'nt workout. so i did some math on it!!! and now it give srilankan time.
+I tried to get the sri lanka time with giving timezone and daylight serving but it did'nt workout. so i did some math on it!!! and now it gives srilankan time.